chronicleworks/chronicle/docs/cli.md

 ##### Authentication

-###### `--id-pointer <JSON ptr>`
+###### `--id-claims <JWT field names>`

-A JSON pointer into the JSON Web Token claims, specifying the location of a string value corresponding to the external ID that should be used in constructing the authenticated user's Chronicle identity.
+The names of the JSON Web Token claim fields whose values should be used to determine the external ID of the authenticated user's Chronicle identity.
+All listed fields must be present among the user's claims and their values must be strings.

+The order in which the fields are specified does not change the resulting external ID.

 ###### `--jwks-address <URI>`